Battle at Port-la-Joye

-The Battle at Port-la-Joye (also known as the Port-la-Joye Massacre) was a battle in King George's War that took place with British against French troops and Mi'kmaq militia on the banks of present-day Hillsborough River, Prince Edward Island in the summer of 1746.
-French officer Jean-Baptiste Nicolas Roch de Ramezay sent French and Mi'kmaq forces to Port-la-Joye where they surprised and defeated a force of 200 Massachusetts militia in two British naval vessels that were gathering provisions for recently captured Louisbourg.
+The Battle at Port-la-Joye (also known as the Port-la-Joye Massacre) was a battle in King George's War that took place between the British Army and a combined force of French troops and Mi'kmaq militia on the banks of present-day Hillsborough River, Prince Edward Island in the summer of 1746.
+French officer Jean-Baptiste Nicolas Roch de Ramezay sent French and Mi'kmaq forces to Port-la-Joye where they surprised and defeated a force of 200 soldiers of the 29th Regiment of Foot that were gathering provisions for recently captured fortress of Louisbourg.

 Background

-After he first fall of Louisbourg, British commander William Pepperrell sent an expedition against Ile Saint Jean in July 1755.
-This force divided, one part going to Three Rivers (present-day Georgetown/Brudenell), the other to Port-La-Joye.
-At Three Rivers, Acadian Jean Pierre Roma and others did not give any resistance because they only had one six pound cannon to mount a defence.
-Roma, along with his son and daughter escaped into the woods where they witnessed the New Englanders burn the village.
-The family then escaped to Saint Peters (PEI) and then went on to Quebec, remaining there until the end of the war.
+After he first fall of Louisbourg, New England commander William Pepperrell sent an expedition against Ile Saint Jean in July 1755.
+The expeditionary force split up, with one force going to Three Rivers (present-day Georgetown/Brudenell), and the other to Port-La-Joye.
+At Three Rivers, the Acadians present did not give any resistance because they only had one 6-pound cannon to mount a defence.
+The Acadians fled into the woods while the New England troops burned the empty village.
+Many of the fleeing Acadians escaped to Saint Peters (PEI) and then went on to Quebec, remaining there until the end of the war.